Platform ReviewUpdated 2026-04-18

 1

-Request a written pricing breakdown: platform fees, per-tonne price components, markups, onboarding costs, and volume discounts; benchmark against alternative procurement routes.
+Request a written pricing breakdown covering platform fees, per-tonne price components, markups, onboarding costs, and volume discounts; benchmark against alternative procurement routes.

 2

-Validate evidence outputs: ask for sample MRV artifacts, audit trails, monitoring cadence, and what is independently verified vs supplier-reported.
+Validate evidence outputs: ask for sample MRV artifacts, audit trails, monitoring cadence, certification workflow detail, and what is independently verified versus supplier-reported.

 3

-Clarify delivery remedies: confirm contract terms for under-delivery, delays, disputes, and whether substitution/refunds/make-goods are available.
+Clarify delivery remedies: confirm contract terms for under-delivery, delays, invalidations, disputes, and whether substitution, future-vintage delivery, refunds, buffer support, insured cash remedies, or other make-goods are available.

 4